US vacates key Afghan base; pullout target now 'late August'

-WASHINGTON — Nearly 20 years after invading Afghanistan to oust the Taliban and hunt down al-Qaida, the U.S. military has vacated its biggest airfield in the country, advancing a final withdrawal that the Pentagon on Friday said will be completed by the end of August.
+WASHINGTON — Nearly 20 years after invading Afghanistan to oust the Taliban and hunt down al-Qaida, the U.S. military has vacated its biggest airfield in the country, advancing a final withdrawal that the Pentagon says will be completed by the end of August.

 President Joe Biden had instructed the Pentagon to complete the military withdrawal by Sept.
 11, the 20th anniversary of the terrorist attacks on the United States, but the Pentagon now says it can finish the drawdown a little earlier.
-In fact, the drawdown is already largely completed, but a number of related issues need to be worked out in coming weeks, including talks with Turkey on an arrangement for maintaining security at the Kabul airport.
+In fact, the drawdown is already largely completed and officials had said it could be wrapped up this weekend.
+But a number of related issues need to be worked out in coming weeks, including a new U.S. military command structure in Kabul and talks with Turkey on an arrangement for maintaining security at the Kabul airport, and so an official end to the pullout will not be announced soon.

 "A safe, orderly drawdown enables us to maintain an ongoing diplomatic presence, support the Afghan people and the government, and prevent Afghanistan from once again becoming a safe haven for terrorists that threatens our homeland," Pentagon press secretary John Kirby said.